 I normally recommend finding accommodation in small villages when going on a road trip like this one.
 Usually, it’s cheaper and easier to park your car than at a big city hotel’s parking lot.

-However, most of our Andalucia road trip itinerary included cities, so we had to stay in most of them and pay for parking.
+However, most of my trip included cities, so I had to stay in most of them and pay for parking.

 Note that city hotel parking in southern Spain can cost up to 20 euros per day and can be small and tricky to access.